-Claire is a Director and Principal Adviser at Quantum Financial and is a Chartered Accountant, Certified Financial Planner, Chartered Tax Analyst and a Self-Managed Superannuation Fund specialist.
+Claire is a Director and Principal Adviser at Quantum Financial and is a Chartered Accountant, Certified Financial Planner, Chartered Tax Analyst and a Self-Managed

+Superannuation Fund specialist.
 Previously Claire held roles at Macquarie Bank and PwC.

-Claire is a Director of the Accounting Professional and Ethical Standards Board.
-Claire's current appointments include the FPA Professional Standards and Conduct Committee, the RMIT School of Accounting Program Advisory Committee and the Finance Audit and Compliance Committee for Surf Lifesaving NSW.
+Claire is a Director of the Accounting Professional and Ethical Standards Board and is a member of the Financial Advice Association of Australia's Professional Standards and Conduct Committee.
+Claire's previous appointments include RMIT School of Accounting Program Advisory Committee, the Finance Audit and Compliance Committee for Surf Lifesaving NSW, ASIC's External Advisory Panel, SMSF Committee for Chartered Accountants Australia and New Zealand, and Adjunct Lecturer in Applied Finance at Macquarie University.